-In [25], the ordinary, exact and strict lumpability relations on finite DTMCs are explored.
-It is investigated which properties of transient and stationary behaviour of DTMCs are preserved by aggregation w.r.t. the three mentioned kinds of lumping and their approximate "nearly" versions.
-It is proved that irreducibility is preserved by aggregation w.r.t. any partition (or equivalence relation) on the states of DTMCs.
+In [66], the ordinary, exact and strict lumpability relations on finite DTMCs are explored.
+It is investigated which properties of transient and stationary behaviour of DTMCs are preserved by aggregation with respect to the three mentioned kinds of lumping and their approximate "nearly" versions.
+It is proved that irreducibility is preserved by aggregation with respect to any partition (or equivalence relation) on the states of DTMCs.
 Since only finite irreducible DTMCs are considered (with a finite number of states), these all are positive recurrent.
 Aggregation can only decrease the number of states, hence, the aggregated DTMCs are also finite and positive recurrence is preserved by every aggregation.
-It is known [75, 51] that irreducible and positive recurrent DTMCs have a single stationary PMF.
+It is known [194, 199, 149, 43, 218, 150, 195, 197] that irreducible and positive recurrent DTMCs have a single stationary PMF.
 Note that the original and aggregated DTMCs may be periodic, thus having a unique stationary distribution, but no steady-state (limiting) one.
 For example, it may happen that the original DTMC is aperiodic while the aggregated DTMC is periodic due to merging some states of the former.
 Thus, both finite irreducible DTMCs and their arbitrary aggregates have a single stationary PMF.
-Then the relationship between stationary probabilities of DTMCs and their aggregates w.r.t. ordinary, exact and strict lumpability is established in [25].
+Then the relationship between stationary probabilities of DTMCs and their aggregates with respect to ordinary, exact and strict lumpability is established in [66].
 In particular, it is shown that for every DTMC aggregated by ordinary lumpability, the stationary probability of each aggregate state is a sum of the stationary probabilities of all its constituent states from the original DTMC.
 The information about individual stationary probabilities of the original DTMC is lost after such a summation, but in many cases, the stationary probabilities of the aggregated DTMC are enough to calculate performance measures of the high-level model, from which the original DTMC is extracted.
-As mentioned in [25], in some practical applications, the aggregated DTMC can be extracted directly from the high-level model.
+As mentioned in [66], in some practical applications, the aggregated DTMC can be extracted directly from the high-level model.
 Thus, the aggregation techniques based on lumping are of practical importance, since they allow one to reduce the state space of the modeled systems, hence, the computational costs for evaluating their performance.